-Bangladesh has a moderate performance on three of the EIRA indicators, and a good performance on one indicator.
-Management of decision-making processes has received the highest score (68).
-Compared to last year, performance on this indicator has improved by 3 points.
-The country has maintained its score of 58 on the indicator regulatory environment and investment conditions and 56 on foresight of policy and regulatory change.
-On rule of law, it has again scored 45 points.
+Bangladesh has a moderate performance on three indicators, and a good performance on one indicator.
+On the management of decision-making processes indicator, it has scored 68.
+Its performance on foresight of policy and regulatory change has improved by three points and now stands at 59.
+It has scored 58 on regulatory environment and investment conditions and 45 on rule of law.

 On a more detailed level, Bangladesh’s overall sub-indicator performance is moderate.
 The highest-scoring sub-indicator is communication of vision and policies with a score of 70.
 Next is the sub-indicator institutional governance at 69.
 On transparency (68), regulatory effectiveness (67), and management and settlement of investor-State disputes (65) it has the same scores as in 2019.
 It has a moderate score of 50 on the sub-indicator restrictions on FDI.
 Compared to last year, its score has improved by three points on robustness of policy goals and commitments, and is now at 48.
 Its performance on the sub-indicator respect for property rights continues to be the lowest, at 25.